 Sample sentiment scores from earnings call transcripts, where +1.0 = extremely positive and -1.0 = extremely negative

-Real-Time Processing: While your competitors are still scheduling focus groups, AI is already analyzing the sentiment from your latest earnings call, comparing it to industry peers, and identifying specific areas where your messaging resonates or falls flat.
+Real-Time Processing: AI can analyze the sentiment from an earnings call within minutes of its conclusion, comparing it to industry peers and identifying specific areas where messaging resonates or falls flat.

 Competitive Benchmarking: AI doesn't just tell you how you're performing—it shows you exactly how you stack up against competitors.
 Are analysts consistently more optimistic about your tech roadmap compared to your rivals?
 The data will reveal it.